Converting from PostGIS

 Using Concatenated Published Parameters

 The problem with the WHERE Clause parameter, as with similar parameters, is that it is difficult to get user input and apply it to the clause.
-Simply publishing the parameter is not useful because the user would have to enter the full clause (<field> = <value>), when often only the <value> part is required as input.
+Simply publishing the parameter is not useful because the user would have to enter the full clause (<field> = <value>), whereas often only the <value> part is required.
 This is where a concatenated parameter comes in.
-It is a parameter that is built of a constant string (the <field> part) and a user-defined value (the <value> part).
+It is a parameter composed of a constant string (the <field> part) and a user-defined value (the <value> part).

 1. Add a Published Parameter